-In the event of inclement weather, we will announce any change to the school day via the One Call Now system, our Facebook page, and on Fox-8 TV ...in that order.
+In the event of inclement weather, we will announce any change to the school day via the Remind system, our Facebook page, and on Fox-8 TV ...in that order.

 We will continue to do our best to get whatever the notice is out to you as soon as possible.
-The message through One Call Now will be very detailed, so please answer or check as soon as possible.
-With families having students in our 15th Street and Elementary Buildings, ALL FAMILIES will receive all messages.
+The message through Remind will be very detailed, so please answer or check as soon as possible.
+With families having students on both our 15th Street and Blackburn Campuses, ALL FAMILIES will receive all messages.